-- Describe the incubation period of mpox infection - Describe the factors influencing the course of mpox - Recognize the signs and symptoms of mpox infection and clinical progression - Account for the atypical or uncommon manifestations - Describe the possible differential diagnosis - Offer skin care recommendations to clients with mpox infection
+- Describe the incubation period of mpox infection - Describe the factors influencing the clinical course of mpox - Recognize the signs and symptoms of mpox infection and clinical progression - Account for atypical or uncommon manifestations - Describe the possible differential diagnosis - Offer skin care recommendations to clients with mpox infection - Develop a comprehensive, person-centered plan of care to patients with mpox

 The incubation period is 5-21 days.
 During this time, a person does not have symptoms and may feel fine.
-The illness typically lasts 2-4 weeks.
+The illness typically lasts 2-4 weeks with supportive care.